 8618 McMeans Trail, southwest, in the Oak Hill area, near the Circle C golf course.

 What does it cost?

 $25.00/class for each week your puppy attends, up to the cut-off age of 16 weeks.
-We also offer our puppy clients a one time discounted house call rate of $95 for up to 1.5 hours to have a trainer to come help your puppy be most successful in your home and/or get you off on the right foot if your puppy is waiting for medical clearance to attend class.
+We also offer our puppy clients a one time discounted house call rate of $115 for up to 1.5 hours ($145 total with a $25 pre-paid puppy class) to have a trainer to come help your puppy be most successful in your home and/or get you off on the right foot if your puppy is waiting for medical clearance to attend class.

 How do I register?

 Complete and return the registration form to our office with your payment.
 Your spot is reserved when we receive your paperwork (including veterinary records) and deposit.